 Mayor Bradley D. Sellers

-Bradley D. Sellers is the seventh mayor of the City of Warrensville Heights.
+Bradley D. Sellers is the sixth mayor of the City of Warrensville Heights since chartered in 1960.
 He is the first native resident of Warrensville Heights to be elected to the office.
 He was elected to his first term as mayor on November 8, 2011.
 His vision for the city is inclusive of providing great city services, expanding the tax base, preserving great neighborhoods, and creating opportunities for the city's children.

 Mayor Sellers attended The Ohio State University, and spent fifteen years as a professional athlete in his first post-collegiate career.
 In 1986, he was selected in the first round of the National Basketball Association draft by the Chicago Bulls.
 As a member of the Bulls he had the opportunity to learn and play alongside some of the greatest players in National Basketball Association (NBA) history, such as Michael Jordan and Scottie Pippen.